-The interior designer manages all the different activities executed during the period of the contract between the owner and the contractor.
+The interior designer manages all the different activities executed during the contract period between the owner and the contractor.
 The designer's duties range from contract negotiations to work changes to approving payments and project close-out.
-Keeping all the different parts and teams constantly balanced and moving can be tricky.
+Keeping all the different parts and teams balanced and moving can be tricky.

-Contract administration is one of two highest weighted areas on the IDPX Exam.
-As an interior designer, you need to be familiar with the different types of construction and project methods.
+Contract administration is one of the two highest weighted areas on the IDPX Exam.
+As an interior designer, you need to be familiar with the different construction and project methods.
 The approach will determine the contractual parties and responsibilities of each.

 Each method has different risks, schedules, costs, and appropriateness based on the project size and complexity.
-You'll need to know the details and pros/cons for each and which types of projects they are best suited for.
+Therefore, you'll need to know the details and pros/cons for each and which types of projects they are best suited for.

 Design-bid-build

 Design-bid-build is the most familiar and traditional approach.
-A project is designed by a designer who sends the construction drawings out to contractors to bid.
-After the winning contractor is selected, the project is built by the contractor.
+First, the designer sends the construction drawings out to contractors to bid.
+After the winning contractor is selected, the contractor builds the project.

 Design-build

-In a design-build project, both design and construction are are completed by the same company.
+In a design-build project, the same company completes both design and construction.
 One example is a design professional who also owns a construction company or a construction company that employs design professionals.

 Fast-track

 A fast-track construction project begins construction before the entire design is complete.
 Fast-tracked projects usually involve a construction manager (CM) hired by the owner.
-The CM advises on costs, material selections and construction issues.
-The CM negotiates and creates contracts with contractors / subcontractors to complete the work.
+First, the CM advises on costs, material selections, and construction issues.
+Then, the CM negotiates and creates contracts with contractors/subcontractors to complete the work.

 Sending drawings and specifications out to bid (or tender) is a way of getting competitive pricing.
-Bidding documents are part of the project manual, but not part of the legal contract documents.
-You'll need to know the bidding process and what it includes.
+Bidding documents are part of the project manual but not part of the legal contract documents.
+So you'll need to know the bidding process and what it includes.

 Bidding documents include: